 Work continues on new concept designs for the Victoria Hall site in Linlithgow, masterplanning work for Port Edgar Marina, concept designs for refurbishment of the Barony Theatre, refurbishment of Vellore House and on the production of a Public Realm Design Guide for Linlithgow.

-New projects this month include a development of 18 flats in Leven, and domestic projects in Blackness, Torphichen, Linlithgow, and Edinburgh.
+New projects this month include a development of 18 flats in Leven in Fife, and domestic projects in Blackness, Torphichen, Linlithgow, and Edinburgh.

 Onward and upward!